-Mr. Race's employment may be terminated by us or Mr. Race with 6 months' written notice.
-Unless Mr. Race terminates his employment, the IPO Option will continue to vest during the 6 month notice period.
-In lieu of the required notice period, we may terminate Mr. Race's employment at any time and with immediate effect by providing a payment equal to the amount of base salary and pension contributions that Mr. Race would have received during the foregone notice period.
-In addition, upon Mr. Race's termination by us, 25% of the unvested shares subject to the IPO Option will accelerate and vest effective upon such termination, and all vested options will remain exercisable for a period of 12 months following termination (but in no event later than the original expiration date).
-Notwithstanding the foregoing, Mind-NRG may immediately terminate Mr. Race, and Mr. Race will not be entitled to any payment from Mind-NRG or any ongoing or accelerated vesting or extended exercise period, if he (i) commits any act of gross misconduct; (ii) commits any material or persistent breach of the terms of his employment agreement; (iii) is convicted of any criminal offense (other than a minor traffic offense); (iv) commits any act which constitutes an offense under the U.K. Bribery Act 2010; (v) has a bankruptcy order made against him or enters into a voluntary arrangement with his creditors; or (vi) is disqualified from holding office in the company or any other company under the U.K. Insolvency Act 1986 or the U.K. Company Directors Disqualification Act 1986 or disqualified from membership of, or subject to serious disciplinary action by, any professional or other body which undermines the confidence of the board in Mr. Race's continued employment with our Swiss subsidiary.
+Mr. Race's employment may be terminated by Mind-NRG or Mr. Race with six months' written notice.
+Unless Mr. Race terminates his employment, the Race IPO Option will continue to vest during the six month notice period.
+In lieu of the required notice period, Mind-NRG may terminate Mr. Race's employment at any time and with immediate effect by providing a payment equal to the amount of base salary and pension contributions that Mr. Race would have received during the foregone notice period.
+In addition, upon Mr. Race's termination by Mind-NRG, 25% of the unvested shares subject to the Race IPO Option will accelerate and vest effective upon such termination, and all vested options will remain exercisable for a period of 12 months following termination (but in no event later than the original expiration date).
+Notwithstanding the foregoing, Mind-NRG may immediately terminate Mr. Race, and Mr. Race will not be entitled to any payment from Mind-NRG or any ongoing or accelerated vesting or extended exercise period, if he (i) commits any act of gross misconduct; (ii) commits any material or persistent breach of the terms of his employment agreement; (iii) is convicted of any criminal offense (other than a minor traffic offense); (iv) commits any act which constitutes an offense under the U.K. Bribery Act 2010; (v) has a bankruptcy order made against him or enters into a voluntary arrangement with his creditors; or (vi) is disqualified from holding office in the Company or any other company under the U.K. Insolvency Act 1986 or the U.K. Company Directors Disqualification Act 1986 or disqualified or disbarred from membership of, or subject to serious disciplinary action by, any professional or other body which undermines the confidence of the board of directors of Mind-NRG in Mr. Race's continued employment.
 In addition, if Mr. Race terminates his employment, Mr. Race will not be entitled to any extended exercise period for his vested options.